Table of Contents

 This inversion results from the Source and Destination being effectively flipped when using input/output ports via a Modbus.
 With inputs, the source is the Modbus device, while with Outputs, the source is the host computer/controller.

 Using the I/O Expand cards mapping window allows for a guaranteed signal delivery even if the Modbus device was turned off when the initial signal was sent (for example, when changing the Binary Outputs status from OFF to ON in the System Diagnostics window).
 However, a certain amount of latency (up to 100-200 ms) is introduced, as the system has to regularly loop through and check for the inputs/outputs on the Modbus device.
 Therefore, using I/O expansions via a Modbus device is recommended on systems which are less time-critical.

-NOTE: The latency becomes larger when more mapping devices are introduced, as the system loops through each such device one at a time.
+NOTE: The latency will increase as more mapping devices are introduced, as the system loops through each such device one at a time.

 The instructions for using PLC commands for a Modbus device can be found in the PLC/Modbus API article.
 As compared to the I/O expansion procedure through the Config settings, PLC commands eliminate the latency.
 However, the PLC method of using a Modbus device does not allow for device downtime, as is the case with the I/O method.

 Using Modbus through Software PLC